 Many states change the definition of suitable employment based on how long you have been collecting unemployment.
-For example, typically when one applies for extended unemployment benefits, the definition of suitable employment becomes a lot broader.
+For example, typically when one applies for extended unemployment benefits,

 There are also exceptions to suitable work in some states.
 For example, in some states, union workers are exempt from suitable work requirements, as long as they are registered with their local union hiring hall.

 Before you turn down a job offer, check the regulations for your location.
 The requirements will be listed on your state unemployment office website, typically in the Frequently Asked Questions section.
 The requirements may vary based on how long you have been out of work.

 If you decide to decline a job offer, you want to go about it the right way.
 Be sure to express your gratitude for the job.
 If you are interested in the company but not the position, say so.
 If you decline a job the right way, you can maintain a good relationship with the employer, and maybe even be offered a job that is a better fit.

 If you like the job and the company, but the salary is not enough, explain this.
 You might try to negotiate a higher salary before declining the job.